foobarops/gitlab-proxy/README.md

 Client will constantly cycle trough the groups in background and update the treeset.
 The treeset will be used for giving the filtered and paginated results to the client.
 When an entry goes obsolete, it will not show up in the results and after configured time it will be removed from the treeset by special listener of eviction events.
 In case of a refresh request, the direct request to Gitlab API will be made and the entries will be also updated.
 ### Fallback
-If a server or ressource access error occurs while accessing Gitlab API, it means the temporary unavailability of the Gitlab API.
-In this case the proxy switches to a fallback mode.
-It will return the last known state of the cache.
-This is done to prevent the client from waiting for the response from Gitlab API.
+If an error occurs while accessing Gitlab API, proxy will return the last known state of the cache.
 After specified time if the service is still unavailable, the proxy will switch to bulkhead mode.
 This time should not exceed the eviction time minus the time elapsed since the start of last successful full refresh.
+Alternatively, evicted entries can be marked as stale and the proxy can continue to serve the stale data.
 Refresh is not possible in this mode.
-Responsible should be notified about the error and an attempt to switch back to normal mode can be made automatically after a certain time period.
 ### Bulkhead
-If a client error occurs, it means the client proxy sending an invalid request to the Gitlab API.
-In this case the proxy switches to a bulkhead mode.
-Proxy will pass the requests directly to Gitlab API.
+If an error occurs while accessing Gitlab API and there is no previous successful full refresh, i.e. the cache is not fully populated, then the proxy switches to a bulkhead mode.
+In this mode proxy will pass the requests directly to Gitlab API, as this is the only way to get the full data.
 The full cache is not used in this mode.
-But single requests can be cached.
+But single pages and filtered request caching can be added to improve the performance.
+In both fallback and bulkhead mode, the proxy will try to access Gitlab API in the background and switch back to normal mode when the service is available again.
-Responsible should be notified about the error and the proxy can be switched back to normal mode manually.
+Responsible should be notified about the error.

 Docker images can be built using the Dockerfile or using gradle.
 The proxy can be run using docker-compose or using docker.